SJCC Summer Camp

 SJCC Summer Camp has weekly options June 19 through August 25.
 Camp runs Mondays to Fridays 9:30 a.m. to 4 p.m.
 Camp is closed Tuesday, July 4.
 Click on the links at right or below to learn more about and register for our various camps.

-Check out the interactive brochure below or navigate through the Camp 2017 pages to find the camps you’re looking for.
+Check out the interactive brochure above or navigate through the Camp 2017 pages to find the camps you’re looking for.

 How do our campers spend their summers?
 SJCC Summer Campers . . .